On the Multilinear Fractional Integral Operators with Correlation Kernels: Introduction

 for all subsets $I$ of $\{1,2,\cdots,k+1\}$. \end{theorem}

 Some remarks will help clarify the necessity of conditions in the theorem.
-The equality $(i)$ is easily verified by a dilation argument.
-The system of inequalities $(ii)$ ensure that $T$ has a Schwartz kernel, i.e. $T$ is a bounded mapping from the product test function space into the distribution space.
-In $\S$6, we shall see that the inequalities (ii) is the necessary and sufficent condition ensuring $\int_{(S^n)^k}\prod|\xi_i-\xi_j|^{-\alpha_{ij}}d\sigma(\xi_1)d\sigma(\xi_2)\cdots d\sigma(\xi_k)<\infty$ which appears explicitly in the formula of the sharp constant of $\Lambda$ in the conformally invariant setting; see \cite{beckner} and \cite{grafakos1} and also \cite{forrester} for its connections with the Selberg integral.
-There are some previously known results related to the theorem.
-In \cite{gra-kal}, Grafakos and Kalton obtained partial results for $k=2$ by multilinear interpolation with some further assumptions on the exponents $\alpha_{ij}$.
-When $\alpha_{ij}$ and ${p_i}$ are two constants, the result is the same as Proposition 2.2 in \cite{christ}.
-Stein and Weiss considered a class of weighted Hardy-Littlewood-Sobolev inequalities which are known as the Stein-Weiss potentials in the literature.
-This potentials is generalized to the multilinear case in the theorem when $(b)$ of the condition $(iii)$ holds for some proper subset $J$ of $\{1,2,\cdots,k+1\}$.
+The system of inequalities $(ii)$ ensures that $T(f_1,\cdots,f_k)$ is locally integrable for bounded and compactly supported functions $f_i$.
+Similarly, we shall also prove that $(ii)$ is the necessary and sufficient condition ensuring finiteness of the sphere Selberg integral $\int_{(S^n)^k}\prod|\xi_i-\xi_j|^{-\alpha_{ij}}d\sigma(\xi_1)\cdots d\sigma(\xi_k)$.
+This integral appears explicitly in the formula of the sharp constant of $\Lambda$; see \cite{beckner} and \cite{grafakos1}.
+Our theorem generalizes some earlier results in Christ \cite{christ} and Grafakos-Kalton\cite{gra-kal}, and also extends the Stein-Weiss potentials in \cite{steinweisspaper} to the multilinear setting.

+It should be pointed out that $\Lambda$ in (\ref{multilinear functional}) is related to the well-known Brascamp-Lieb inequality.
+For $1\leq i \leq m$, let $H$ and $H_i$ be real Hilbert spaces and $B_i:H\rightarrow H_i$ surjective linear transformations.
+Given an $m-$tuple $(p_i)$ in $[1,\infty]^m$, the Brascamp-Lieb inequality takes the form:

+where we equip Lebesgue measures on $H$ and $H_i$, and take nonnegative measurable functions $f_i$.
+This inequality unifies some classical inequalities such as the H\"{o}lder inequality, the Young inequality and the Loomis-Whitney inequality; see Brascamp-Lieb \cite{Brascamp76}, Lieb \cite{Lieb90}, Barthe \cite{barthe} and Bennett-Carbery-Christ-Tao \cite{bennet1, bennet2}.
+Lieb \cite{Lieb90} proved that the best constant $C$ in (\ref{Brascamp-Lieb ineq sec1}) is saturated by Gaussian functions.
+In \cite{bennet1, bennet2}, Bennett-Carbery-Christ-Tao characterized $B_i$ and $p_i$ for which (\ref{Brascamp-Lieb ineq sec1}) holds.
+A proof of Theorem \ref{main theorem 1} is based on the Brascamp-Lieb inequality for Lorentz spaces which was considered by Christ in \cite{perry}.

-Now we review some basic properties of Riesz potentials; see Stein \cite{stein}.
-For $0<\alpha<n$, Riesz potentials $I_\alpha$ are defined by
+Now we review some basic properties of Riesz potentials.
+For $0<\alpha<n$, the Riesz potentials $I_\alpha$ are defined by